hfolcot/Course-Milestone-1/README.md

 The site was tested on a Safari browser on a Macbook by another user who found it easy to use and navigate, and that all functions behaved as expected.

+I then tested the following:

-X = Functioning as expected
+(X = Functioning as expected)

 Browser/Test | Opera | Firefox | Chrome | Edge | Safari
 -----|-----|-----|-----|-----|-----